Dashboard Overview

 - Total Jobs: The total number of AWS Batch jobs submitted with MMBatch installed and enabled that have been processed within the selected date range.

-- Total Job CPU Hours: The cumulative CPU hours consumed by all AWS Batch jobs submitted with MMBatch installed and enabled.
+Total Job CPU Hours: The cumulative CPU hours consumed by all AWS Batch jobs submitted with MMBatch installed and enabled.
 It is based on the amount of CPU time requested, not the actual CPU usage.
-The CPU hours of an individual job is computed as follows: The runtime of an individual job is computed as follows:
+The CPU hours of an individual job is computed as follows:

 Queue Details Table